Mister-Joe/nmap-xml-parser/README.md

 ## How does it work?

-Using python and the xml.etree.ElementTree module.
+Using Python and the xml.etree.ElementTree module.

 ## What's next?

-More parsing options need to be added, such as summarizing services per host and so on.
-At the moment 3 parsing options are available.
+More parsing options need to be added, such as summarizing services and so on.
+At the moment 3 parsing options are available as shown in the image above.